15 of the best places to spend Christmas

 A haven for environmentally friendly, outdoor enthusiasts, Quebec bustles with winter activity, offering holiday programs for all tastes.

 Old Quebec is turned into a picturesque Christmas village.
 Sausage and roast chestnut lovers can browse the wares at the German Christmas market.
 The more religiously inclined can wander an exposition of nativity scenes from around the world.
-The nearby Sentier des Caps de Charlevoix offers family-friendly hiking, snowshoeing and skiing, while speed devils can zoom around in a snowmobile from Nord Expe.
+The nearby Sentier des Caps de Charlevoix offers family-friendly hiking, snowshoeing and skiing.
+(2 Rue Leclerc, Saint-Tite-des-Caps, QC G0A 4J0, Canada; +1 418-823-1117) Speed devils can zoom around in a snowmobile from Nord Expe.
+(996 Avenue Ste Brigitte, Sainte-Brigitte-de-Laval, QC G0A 3K0, Canada; +1 418-825-1772)

 9. Reykjavik, Iceland

-Note: This article was originally published December 2013 and updated November 2018.